 The Coaching (It’s only love) is a group of students in each section who will be there to help you get integrated in an academic level as well as in your student life.
 They are the first people of EPFL that you will meet so don’t hesitate to ask for advice or to participate in their events.

 It is your first day at EPFL?
 Let’s celebrate!
 The coaching organizes a huge activity for the new students on the very first day.
 It starts right after EPFL’s official welcoming ceremony.
 It allows you to meet your section (the students who will be with you all year long) and make your first steps while having fun on campus.

 Polynite is the first event of the year on campus.
 For one night, EPFL transforms itself to host all its students in bachelor and master as well as students from other schools such as UNIL.
 It is the perfect chance to meet and get to know people.
 Take advantage of it, the tickets to get in only cost 5 francs!

 The school book sale:

 Stop right there new student.
-Don’t rush to buy yours books at the beginning of the year because there is an alternative which is much more affordable: The school book sale.
-(La boursobouquins).
+Don’t rush to buy yours books at the beginning of the year, there is a much cheaper alternative: The school book sale, (La boursobouquins).

 To avoid missing out on our events, don’t hesitate to look at our social medias: